anki-code/xontrib-back2dir/README.md

 <p align="center">
-Back to the last used directory when starting xonsh shell.
+Back to the latest used directory when starting xonsh shell.
 </p>

 <p align="center">